We are currently experiencing technical issues with our telephone, please contact us here if you require assistance.

 • Impaired language skills

 Many autistic children have an average or below-average score on IQ tests.
-However, some demonstrate higher intelligence with high IQ scores and exceptional talent that sets them apart from the general population.
-This is often referred to as twice exceptionality.
-Some autistic people may even exhibit savant skills, such as instantly naming the day of the week for any date in history, easily solving complex math problems, or replicating images with photographic precision.
+However, some demonstrate intellectual giftedness with high IQ scores and exceptional talent that sets them apart from the general population – a profile sometimes associated with neurodiversity and often referred to as twice exceptionality.

 Recognizing Both the Gifts and the Hurdles